gewarren/docs/docs/framework/wcf/feature-details/comparing-aspnet-web-services-to-wcf-based-on-development.md

 ### Security: Impersonation

-ASP.NET provides an identity element by which an ASP.NET Web service can be made to impersonate a particular user or whichever user’s credentials are provided with the current request.
+ASP.NET provides an identity element by which an ASP.NET Web service can be made to impersonate a particular user or whichever user's credentials are provided with the current request.
 That element can be used to configure impersonation in WCF applications running in ASP.NET compatibility mode.

 The WCF configuration system provides its own identity element for designating a particular user to impersonate.
 Also, WCF clients and services can be independently configured for impersonation.
 Clients can be configured to impersonate the current user when they transmit requests.